secure-compilation/when-good-components-go-bad/README.md

 - Lemma 5.6 (symmetry of the turn-taking state simulation relation): `Intermediate/RecombinationRelCommon.v`, Lemma `mergeable_internal_states_sym`

+### How to find axioms/admits ###

 All our results are admit-free and only rely, at most, on some of the axioms specified below; any other axioms or admitted theorems found in the development are not used in our proofs.
 To verify this, the Coq command `Print Assumptions` can be used to examine the theorems of interest.

-### Axioms about (separate) compilation of whole programs ###
+### Axioms about correct (separate) compilation of whole programs ###

-We leave some standard statements about compilation of whole programs as axioms because they are not really the focus of our novel proof techniques.
+We leave some standard statements about the *correct* compilation of whole programs as axioms because they are not really the focus of our novel *secure* compilation proof techniques.

-Proving these axioms is typically laborious and we do not expect the proof to be particularly insightful for our chosen pair of languages.
+Proving these kind of correctness results is typically laborious and we do not expect the proof to be particularly insightful for our chosen pair of languages.

-In fact, one of the key goals of our proof technique for the main secure compilation theorem is to demonstrate that standard theorems about whole-program compilation can be reused by (rather than implicitly reproved as part of) the secure compilation proof, since proving these theorems is typically a big manual effort that one would wish to avoid.
+In fact, one of the key goals of the proof technique for the main secure compilation theorem is to demonstrate that standard results about correct compilation can be reused by (rather than implicitly reproved as part of) the secure compilation proof, since proving these theorems is typically a big manual effort that one would wish to avoid duplicating.

 *Lemmas regarding compilation and well-formedness conditions*: we assume that every well-formed source program can be compiled (`well_formed_compilable`),